 A Midwestern location.
 Even though many active adults choose to retire in Illinois, others may wish for a more resort-style retirement near the beaches of Florida or the deserts of Arizona.
 This means that most residents need to fly or drive long distances to enjoy coastal vacations, which can sometimes make vacations more expensive and time-consuming.

 When it comes to Illinois weather, residents can experience it all.
 This Midwestern state follows a humid continental climate pattern, which means it has four distinctive seasons.
-The four-seasons climate means that residents typically experience hot, humid summers and cold winters.
+Residents typically experience hot, humid summers and cold winters.

 The summer months are typically the hottest of the year, with average highs in the low 80s.
 However, the winter months typically average just above freezing temperatures.
 Many residents prefer the most temperate months of the year, around May and September, where high temperatures average in the low 70s.